GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 # Overview

-PostgreSQL is a powerful, open source object-relational database system.
+PostgreSQL is a powerful open source object-relational database system.

 For more information on PostgreSQL, see the
 [PosgreSQL website](https://www.postgresql.org/).